 - Max Barry's Machine Man has a laboratory's worth of scientists testing out an entire LINE of Better Parts on themselves.
 Better Spleens, Better Eyes, Better Muscles...

-- In Stephen King's Firestarter Dr. Wanless tells the students that half of them will be receiving distilled water (and the other half will be receiving a mildly hallucinogenic drug called "Lot 6"), but it's made clear later on that all of the volunteers received "Lot 6" (which induces a wide variety of psychic powers in the subjects, some of which are permanent — not to mention acting as a mutagen which produces even stronger results in the children of those who receive it).
+- In Stephen King's Firestarter Dr. Wanless tells the students that half of them will be receiving distilled water and the other half will be receiving a mildly hallucinogenic drug called "Lot 6", but it's made clear later on that all of the volunteers received "Lot 6", which is actually a highly dangerous Psycho Serum.
+It is implied that he lied because he knew that there was a 50% mortality rate from the drug and he needed an excuse for why half of the participants in the study were gone the next morning.

 - In Robert A. Heinlein's Beyond This Horizon (1942), most couples select the best sets of their genes for their children.
 But the government subsidizes a group designated as "Control Naturals" to create their children the old-fashioned way, in case current generations' definitions of "best" turn out to have unforeseen liabilities.